feedjira/feedjira-benchmarks/README.md

 This command will output three files:

 * parse/results.txt - the raw numbers from the benchmark
-* parse/results.csv - the numbers converted to CSV to produce the chart
+* parse/results.csv - the totals from the raw numbers in CSV
 * parse/parse-benchmark.png - that CSV converted to chart form

 ## Running the fetching benchmark